Axeon-Network/kurowiki/pages/articles/development_of_kurowiki.md

 On 30 October 2025, [Interim Developer Release 4](KuroWiki_build_4100) released as build 4100, which would end up being the latest public KuroWiki release for over a month.
 Just prior to IDR4, a video and screenshots of [build 4074](KuroWiki_build_4074) "Purgatory Build" were publicly shared by Nekori and later made available for download on archive.org.
 It had a plethora of KuroWiki articles missing and was the result of an internal Jekyll bug which was later found to be caused by formatting issues in the SpringViewer code.

-The main, final Beta 6 release was rolled out on 1 December 2025.
+The main, final Beta 6 release was rolled out on 4 December 2025 just after UTC+2 midnight as [6.0.4400.main.251204-0046](build 4400), finally concluding the Beta stage of KuroWiki after over 6 months.